amzn/style-dictionary/docs/transforms.md

 ### name/ti/constant

-Creates a constant-style name on the type and item of the property only.
+Creates a constant-style name on the type and item of the property.
 This is useful if you want to create different static classes/files for categories like `Color.BACKGROUND_BASE`.
 If you define a prefix on the platform in your config, it will prepend with your prefix.

 ```js
 // Matches: all